radixdlt/olympia-node/radixdlt-core/docs/api-info.md

 | CreateFixedSupplyToken | Create fixed supply token |
 | CreateMutableSupplyToken | Create mutable supply token |

+### Removal of `/node` REST endpoints
+Note that all of the wallet-style actions which were previously done via REST under `/node` are now supported via Actions under the normal transaction building flow.
+Node runners can use the `transaction.submitSigned` method under `/account` in order to build, sign, and submit these transactions in a single step.
+This also includes validator registration.

-### Proposed Configuration Options
+### New Configuration Options

-Following configuration options control which APIs are enabled at the node:
+The following configuration options control which APIs are enabled at the node:

 | Configuration Option | Description |
 | --- | --- |